paglobal/augmented-tabflow/README.md

 ### Now

-- restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback
-- add `Grouping Options` for tabs and tab groups to reduce clutter (ie. add to some other tab group or a `New Tab Group` or even ungrouping or pinning it)
+- add `Grouping Options` for tabs and tab groups to reduce clutter

 ### Later